Who are The Orrell Trust and what do we do?

-All personal information held by The Orrell Trust is kept safe.
-Everyone looking at your record, whether on paper or computer, is obliged to keep the information confidential.
+All personal information held by The Orrell Trust is kept safely and securely.
+Any representative of The Orrell Trust looking at your records, whether on paper or computer, is obliged to keep the information confidential.
 We will aim to share only as much information as people need to know to play their part in providing you with the services you have requested.
-We will never share your personal data with third-parties for marketing purposes.
-Other information, that does not include your personal details, may be used for planning, training and research.
+We will never share your personal data with third parties for marketing purposes.
+In the event of a safeguarding concern we may be obliged to share personal information with relevant authorities in line with our safeguarding policies.
+Other information, not including your personal details, may be used for planning, training, and research.

 How your records are used

 Those employees of The Orrell Trust involved in providing your service will use your records to: